The Young Americans: 2010s-Present

 The Young Americans continue to put on their world-class Performing Arts Workshops around the globe.
 In the early 2010s, The Young Americans introduced their Performing Arts Summer Camp.
 This 5-day camp experience allows the YAs to teach a more in-depth performing arts workshop.
-These camps have been a huge success across the USA, as well as internationally.
+These camps have been a huge success across the US, as well as internationally.

 The Young Americans were closed from March 2020-December 2020 due to COVID-19.
 In the summer of 2021, The Young Americans were able to reopen with their Dinner Theater at The Highlands at Harbor Springs, Midwest Summer Camp Tour, as well as a new Dinner Theater in Eureka Springs, Arkansas.
 This new Dinner Theater is produced at Center Stage for Performing Arts, located at 132 Huntsville Rd, Eureka Springs, AR 72632.

-The current CEO of The Young Americans is, YA alumni, Leif Green.
+The current CEO of The Young Americans is Talya Franklin.

 Conservatory

-The Young Americans College of the Performing Arts (formerly: California Pacific College of the Performing Arts) is a performing arts conservatory in the Greater Los Angeles Area in the United States.
-It was affiliated with North Central Michigan College until 2019 and has an enrollment of about 200 students in dance, music, drama and teaching methods.
+The Young Americans College of the Performing Arts (formerly: California Pacific College of the Performing Arts) was a performing arts conservatory in the Greater Los Angeles Area in the United States.
+It was affiliated with North Central Michigan College until 2019 and had an enrollment of about 200 students in dance, music, drama and teaching methods who could obtain either a certificate or associates of arts degree.
+Students were active members of The Young Americans - performing, working, and touring for YA while earning their degree simultaneously.

+The college struggled following the pandemic, having only a few students at a time.
+After the 2025 spring semester, the Young Americans College officially closed it’s doors.
+The organization intends to focus solely on performance and production post-closure of the college program.